10 Small Bits of Advice for My Baby Girl

 Parenthood is an exercise in patience.
 Raising boys is often physically exhausting (how many times can one child climb the same chair/sofa/random body of furniture in any given day?
 DOZENS is the answer.)

 But raising girls is hard in other ways, mainly one, and that is DRAMA.
 OH, THE DRAMA.

-I am not kidding when I say I think Francesca has already thrown me her first dirty look, at the tender age of 9 months.
+I am not kidding when I say I think my baby girl has already thrown me her first dirty look, at the tender age of 9 months.
 She can see through the crap in life already, this one, and man I love her for it.

 In that vein, I wrote these bits of advice to keep her well-advised, even though she has a few years before she’ll actually need them.
 So here are…

 10 BITS OF HELPFUL ADVICE FOR MY GIRL